PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

     CONFIG_MOTOROLA_SREC=n
     CONFIG_RAW_BINARY=n

+  Another problem that I had with the Atollic toolchain is that the provide a gcc.exe and g++.exe in the same bin/ file as their ARM binaries.
+If the Atollic bin/ path appears in your PATH variable before /usr/bin, then you will get the wrong gcc when you try to build host executables.
+This will cause to strange, uninterpretable errors build some host binaries in tools/ when you first make.
+Here is my workaround kludge.

+  1. Edit the setenv.sh to put the Atollic toolchain at the beginning of the PATH
+  2. Source the setenv.sh file: . ./setenv.sh.
+A side effect of this is that it will set an environment variable called PATH_ORIG.
+  3. Then go back to the original patch:  export PATH=$PATH_ORIG
+  4. Then make.
+The make will build all of the host executable but will fail when it gets to the first ARM binary.
+  5. Then source setenv.sh again: . ./setenv.sh.
+That will correct the PATH
+     again.
+When you do make again, the host executables are already made and now the correct PATH is in place for the ARM build.

+  Also, the Atollic toolchain is the only toolchain that has built-in support for the FPU in these configurations.
+If you plan to use the Cortex-M4 FPU, you will need to use the Atollic toolchain for now.
+See the FPU section below for more information.

   NOTE 3:  The devkitARM toolchain includes a version of MSYS make.
 Make sure that the paths to Cygwin's /bin and /usr/bin directories appear BEFORE the devkitARM path or will get the wrong version of make.